Mathématique: Chapter 78

 Flirting, as a strategy, was profoundly useful.
 He’d learned to do it at some point, and do it well.
 Gloria’s influence, maybe?
 Or a discovery of his own as he’d worked through the world, orienting towards results?

-How well had he understood himself before this mnemonic veil had dropped?
-How much had his late wife dictated the flow and content of his life?
-Had she brought all his culture to him, taken it when she’d gone?
-The way she’d worn yellow and channeled the joy of a long-gone composer put a lift in his thoughts, even in the stone heart of a fortified mountain.
+How well had he understood himself before this mnemonic veil dropped?
+To what extent had his late wife dictated the flow and content of his life?
+Had she brought his culture to him, taken it when she’d gone?
+The way she’d worn yellow and channeled the joy of a long-gone composer lifted his thoughts, even in the stone heart of a fortified mountain.

 Eli and SG-68 came through the open door to his right, kitted out in Lantean expedition gear.
 James and Greer wore black fatigues that matched Young’s.
-Ginn and Eli wore charcoal-and-sky jackets, marking them as civilians.
+Ginn and Eli wore charcoal-and-sky jackets that matched Rush’s own, marking them as civilians.
 Eli stopped just inside the room, all his attention absorbed by the open gate.
 A slow grin spread across his face.
 The other three, less impressed by an active wormhole, edged around him and arrayed themselves behind Young.

 “Dave!
 It’s BLUE.
 Just like in Astria Porta!”
 Eli pointed at the gate, as though maybe Rush hadn’t noticed it.
 “Do you even care?”